Zilliqa/scilla-server/README.md

-# Dockerized Scilla Server with HTTP API
+# MOVED: Dockerized Scilla Server with HTTP API

-This should run on port 4000
+This repository has been moved to the [Zilliqa Developer](https://github.com/Zilliqa/zilliqa-developer) mono repo.
+This repository is only kept for historical reasons.